Psalm 18 – Great Praise from a Place of Great Victory

 I cast them out like dirt in the streets.

 a.
-I have pursued my enemies and overtaken them: Here David had in mind those other than Saul, whom he did not describe (in any specific sense) as his enemy.
+I have pursued my enemies and overtaken them: Here David had in mind those other than Saul.
 David knew that as King of Israel he would have to face enemies from surrounding nations, and here he celebrated the past victories God gave him against his enemies.

 i.
 “Thou hast made me a complete conqueror.
 Treading on the neck of an enemy was the triumph of the conqueror, and the utmost disgrace of the vanquished.”
 (Clarke)